CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 4. Project Diva f1
 5. Project Diva f2
 6. Project Diva x
-    - This title can be optional if you have X Song Pack mode for Project Diva MegaMix+ or AFT (Arcade Future Tone).
+    - This title can be optional if you have X Song Pack mode for Project Diva MegaMix+ or AFT.
 However, make sure you do play the song pack.

 Project Diva 1,2,ex is PSP exclusive, while f1,f2 are available in PS3 or PSV only, and x is only available in PS4 or PSV only.
 Fortunately, for PC gamers, there exists mature PC simulators for replacement, [PPSSPP](https://www.ppsspp.org/) for PSP, [RPCS3](https://rpcs3.net/) for PS3, and [Vita3K](https://vita3k.org/) for PSV

 #### Drawbacks of playing Project Diva only to listen Vocaloid songs

+There are two problems if you just use Project Diva as the source of knowing Vocaloid songs:

-Unfortunately, Project Diva is already a dead title.
-Although MegaMix+ is released in 2022, it is pretty much a refresh of Project Diva FT back in 2016 with only 10+ additional songs from 2017/2018.
-Therefore, the biggest problem of using Project Diva as the way to listen Vocaloid songs is that you will not be able to know new songs.
-Literally any **songs released in 2020 and after are not included in Project Diva** series.
+1. Not be able to know new songs: Unfortunately, Project Diva is already a dead title.
+Although MegaMix+ is released in 2022, it is pretty much a refresh of Project Diva FT back in 2016 with only 10+ additional songs from 2017 to 2019.
+Songs released in 2020 and after are not included in Project Diva series at all.

-Another big problem with Project Diva is that it is exclusive to Crypton Future Media's Vocaloid characters.
-In another word. **Project Diva only contains songs sang by  Miku, Rin, Len, Luka, Kaito, Meiko**.
+2. Exclusive to Crypton Future Media's Vocaloid characters only: In another word.
+Project Diva only contains songs sang by Miku, Rin, Len, Luka, Kaito, Meiko.
 Other characters like GUMI, IA, V Flower, Una, Kafu, etc are not included, despite they are also famous in Vocaloid history and have a lots of great songs.

 That's why playing one music game is not enough.
 We need a second one to fill these gaps.